irisnet/irisnet/WHITEPAPER.md

 ## Fundraiser

-On Genesis, the initial token supply will be 2,000,000,000 IRIS, and the distribution of IRIS tokens is following:
+On Genesis, the initial token supply will be 2,000,000,000 IRIS, and they will be distributed as follows:

 * **Pre-Sale**: 20%

-* **IRIS Foundation**: 15%, reserved to support the operation of foundation, POS validation etc.
+* **ATOM Holders**: 5% (detailed airdrop plan will be announced after Cosmos Hub goes alive)

-* **Core Developer Team**: 15% (locked up for 12 months starting from IRIS hub launch, and linear monthly release for 2 years afterwards)
+* **Core Developer Team**: 15% (locked up for 6 months starting from IRIS Hub launch, and linear monthly release for 2 years afterwards)

-* **ATOM Holder Airdrop**: 5% (detailed airdrop plan will be announced after Cosmos Hub is alive)
+* **IRIS Foundation**: 15% (staff and advisor compensation, PoS staking, and service profiling etc.)

-* **Ecosystem Development**: 45% (swap with zones connecting to IRIS hub;
+* **Ecosystem Empowerment**: 45% (bestowal to potential users, swap with zones connecting to IRIS Hub, and contigency reserve)
-bestowal to potential users; awards to outstanding partners)

-After the IRIS network is fully deployed, the annual inflation rate is expected to be between 7%\~20% which is adjusted to motivate about 2/3 IRIS token in circulation will be bonded as staking token.
-This inflation will be payment to bonded validators and delegators for safeguarding the network.
+After the IRIS network is fully deployed, the annual inflation rate is expected to be between 7%\~20% which is adjusted to motivate about 2/3 IRIS tokens in circulation to be bonded for staking.
+This inflation will be paid to bonded validators and delegators for safeguarding the network.

-Funds raised will be used for the development of IRIS network and for the ongoing expenses required to support the growth of the ecosystem, following is planned usage distribution:
+Funds raised will be used for the development and promotion of IRIS network and for the ongoing expenses required to sustain the growth of the community.

-* **Foundation Operations**: 5% (advisor compensation, fees for professional services etc.)
+The planned usage is as follows:

 * **Software Development**: 40%

-* **Developer Enablement**: 10% (hackathons, awards to volunteers, training programs etc.)

-* **R&D Sponsorship**: 10% (conference, research programs, university outreach
-etc.)
+* **Community Building**: 20% (meetups and online engagement, developer enablement, and academic sponsorship)

-* **Marketing & Operations**: 10%
+* **Marketing**: 10%

+* **Professional Services**: 5% (legal, accounting and auditing)

-* **Risk Contingency**: 25%
+* **Contingency**: 25%

 ## Roadmap